The last tattered remnants of the Cuban nuclear program.

-My second visit to this Lleoliad Gyfrinach, accompanied by the Pilgrim and the Outlaw, would prove a good deal more successful.
+My second visit to this Lleoliad Gyfrinach, accompanied by R and B, would prove a good deal more successful.
 We headed straight for the easy entrance, low down on the mountainside; splashing through the water that flooded the opening, and into the yawning darkness beyond.

 After a while the passage opened up, and even without light there was a sense as of walking into a vast and open chamber.
 Water splashed and gurgled down a far wall somewhere, while beneath us the ground tumbled away down a steep and sudden drop.

 On closer inspection though, the climb ahead was not a difficult one; once, this had been a track for workers and wheelbarrows.
 I could still make out the oscillating path, cut out of the rock many decades earlier.
 The walls had deteriorated since then, the slate cracking and crumbling, but by taking the descent just one slow step at a time – half climbing, half creeping – soon enough the three of us hit the cavern floor.